ozkary/data-engineering-mta-turnstile/README.md

 <img width="980px" src="images/mta-architecture.png" alt="ozkary MTA architecture"/>

 ## Data Engineering Process
 This project was executed following this process.
-The details for each of these steps can be found in the project subdirectories.
+The details for each of these steps can be found in this project subdirectories.

 **Note: Follow each link for more details**